ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-devops-project.md

 - Write a series of tutorials based on this project to teach others how to use Bicep and Azure Functions effectively.
 - Present this project as a portfolio piece when applying for tech roles.

-> note: Expanding your automation and IaC expertise not only improves your skills but also positions you as a valuable contributor in the cloud and DevOps community. {:.prompt-note}
+> **tip:** Expanding your automation and IaC expertise not only improves your skills but also positions you as a valuable contributor in the cloud and DevOps community.
+{:.prompt-tip}

 ---